pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/cube_hello_world.md

 ## What is Cube?

 [ todo ]
+Provides ability to access data models, business logic, and metrics trapped in systems such as Tableau

 Cube.js is an open-source framework for building analytical web applications.
 It provides a set of tools and APIs to create customizable dashboards, reports, and data visualizations, allowing developers to quickly build interactive applications that can access and query data from multiple sources.